Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Related Work

-To address the shortcomings observed in depth maps, such as sparseness and noise, many approaches focus on refining low-quality depth maps using auxiliary information or by fusing data from other sensors, such as registered photographs.
-Shape-from-shading-based techniques estimate curvature from the observed light-surface-interaction, leveraging registered color information to improve depth map quality~\cite{tao2015depth, haefner2018fight, kadambi2017depth, or2016real, wu2014real, or2015rgbd}.
-Others try to optimize for photometric consistency across views.
-For instance, Ito et al.~\cite{ito2024neural} aim to densify sparse 3D information from MVS depth maps by leveraging photometric consistency.
-This allows to fill in missing data using a NeRF-based optimization scheme.
+\relworksubsection{Refinement.} To mitigate problems in depth maps, such as sparseness and noise, various methods aim to improve low-quality maps by using additional information or integrating data from other sensors, such as aligned photographs.
+Shape-from-shading techniques estimate the curvature of light-surface interactions, using registered color data to refine the quality of the depth map~\cite{tao2015depth, haefner2018fight, kadambi2017depth, or2016real, wu2014real, or2015rgbd}.
+Some also optimize the photometric consistency between views with NeRF-based schemes~\cite{ito2024neural}.